oracle/opengrok/Repository-synchronization.md

 In the above config, the `userland` project will be run with environment variables in the `proxy` section, plus it will also run scripts specified in the `hook` section before and after all its repositories are synchronized.
 The hook scripts will be run with the current working directory set to that of the project.

-The `opengrok-master` project contains a RCS repository that would make the mirroring fail (since `mirror.py` does not support RCS yet) so it is marked as ignored.
+The `opengrok-master` project contains a RCS repository that would make the mirroring fail (since `opengrok-mirror` does not support RCS yet) so it is marked as ignored.

 ## Project matching